mheap/nexmo-developer/_tutorials/en/client-sdk/app-to-phone/end-call/java.md

 }
 ```

-Notice that after succesfull hangup you set the value of the `onGoingCall` property back to null.
+Notice that after successful hangup you set the value of the `onGoingCall` property back to null.

 ## Build and Run